unadlib/reactant/website/blog/2021-10-03-how-to-make-web-application-support-multiple-browser-windows.md

 ### Development Experience

-reactant-share provides CLI and full support for Typescript, as well as support for Shared-Tab, SharedWorker and ServiceWorker, and other different types of runtime modes out of the box.
+reactant-share provides CLI and full support for Typescript, as well as support for Shared-Tab, SharedWorker, and other different types of runtime modes out of the box.
 Built-in testbed for module testing, Routing and Persistence modules, and module dynamics support for lazy loading of reactant-share applications.

 ### Service Discovery / Communications